Notice – China trade (updated 22 December 2021)

 Certification alert – Avian Influenza (updated 12 August 2021)

-- MAA2120 (PDF 340 KB) – Updates for trade to Canada, Japan, New Zealand, South Africa and Tonga
+- Meat MAA2120* – Updates for trade to Canada, Japan, New Zealand, Tonga and South Africa (issued on 16 April 2021)

-- MAA2117 (PDF 360 KB) – Updates for trade to Kuwait, Papua New Guinea, Singapore, the United States of America, Vanuatu and Vietnam
+- Meat MAA2117* – Updates for trade to Kuwait, Papua New Guinea, Singapore, the United States of America, Vanuatu and Vietnam (issued on 31 March 2021)

 For information on how to export from Australia, visit